 One can of this primer cover as much as fourteen feet, and you will be ready to apply the topcoat to the primed item in as little as fifteen minutes.
 Your work will be done quickly and your finished item will look better after using this primer sealer.

-Different Types Of Primers
+Different Types of Primers in the Market

 You know that you need to buy different types of paint according to the material you are painting and whether the item will be exposed to the elements or not.
 The same thing is true of primer.